Thavarshan/amongfriends/resources/markdown/guide.md

 > Please use valid `JSON` data format otherwise the application will reject your request.

-A sample data format is provided:
+You may use either this [sample data pack](http://amongfriendsapp.herokuapp.com/data/sample.zip) or the below sample data format:

 ```json
 [